jundalisay/spblist/content/en/research/socrates/phaedo/chapter-2b.md

 heading: Chapter 2
 weight: 6
 image: "/covers/phaedo.png"
 description: "The true philosopher is known specially for his courage and temperance.
-The latter is the control and regulation of the passions.
-It is a virtue belonging to those only who despise the body, and who pass their lives in philosophy"
+The latter is the control and regulation of the passions"
 icon: "/icons/socrates.png"
 ---